Master of Science in Occupational Therapy (MScOT) — University of Alberta

 | Statement of Interest | Not publicly stated | Personal statement describing the applicant’s knowledge of occupational therapy and what the student can bring to the program.
 Accessed via “Forms & Additional Uploads” after application submission.
 (Source) |

-| Applicant Self Reflection Questionnaire (ASRQ) | Not publicly stated | Series of questions allowing applicants to self-report and provide evidence of additional life experience and personal background criteria, including membership in equity-seeking groups (racialized communities, people with disabilities, 2SLGBTQIA+), significant relevant work experience, and formal leadership training/certification.
+| Applicant Self Reflection Questionnaire (ASRQ) | Not publicly stated | Series of questions allowing applicants to self-report and provide evidence of 6 possible life experience and personal background criteria: (1) member of equity-seeking group, (2) first in family to attend university, (3) veteran of Canadian Armed Forces, (4) significant OT-relevant work experience, (5) formal leadership certificate, (6) 15 credits in Indigenous/Gender/Anti-Racism/EDI studies.
 Critical for Route 2 eligibility — must demonstrate a minimum of 4 criteria.
-(Source) |
+(Source — verified March 2026) |

 How Applications Are Evaluated